November 8, 2008

 Large homemade nuts had been around in the UK for many years, made from both large machine nuts, wooden blocks and even pipe, and in most articles about the history of the big nut it’s usually Tom Frost who’s given the honour of designing the first proper alloy hex, with the Chouinard Hexentric which appeared in 1971.
 In fact Clog in the UK where producing Hexagons as early as 1966, which seeing as clean climbing comes from the UK it seems pretty obvious that we’d beat the yanks to it.
-Never the less it was Chouinard’s Hexentric that really broke new ground as its sides were unsymmetrical, making it far more versatile then a plane hexagon, with it’s 6 faces offering the user at least 4 different possible placements of differing size (a hexagon could only offer 3).
-Added to this was the nuts low weight for its size and low cost, and it arrived in time to help the world wide export of UK clean climbing ethics.
-The Hexentric was joined by several other large hex style nuts from companies like Troll and further improvements from Clog, but it was the Hexentric that most people had on their harnesses world wide.
+Never the less it was Chouinard’s Hexentric that really broke new ground as its sides were unsymmetrical, making it far more versatile than a plane hexagon, with its 6 faces offering the user at least 4 different possible placements of differing size (a hexagon could only offer 3).
+Added to this was the nuts low weight for its size and low cost, and it arrived in time to help the worldwide export of UK clean climbing ethics.
+The Hexentric was joined by several other large Hex-style nuts from companies like Troll and further improvements from Clog, but it was the Hexentric that most people had on their harnesses worldwide.

-Alpine and winter climbers, mountaineers and those who were too poor for cams carried on using hexs, but the real turn around in the hex’s fortune came in the form of Wild Country’s Rockcentric, which took that 70’s design and gave it a 90’s design and material makeover, and most importantly adding the curved face to the design.
-The result was an overnight classic that was so light and useful that climbers where again adding hexs to their racks, and most importantly discovering that although they weren’t cams, cams were also not hexs!
+Alpine and winter climbers, mountaineers and those who were too poor for cams carried on using Hexs, but the real turn around in the hex’s fortune came in the form of Wild Country’s Rockcentric, which took that 70’s design and gave it a 90’s design and material makeover and most importantly adding the curved face to the design.
+The result was an overnight classic that was so light and useful that climbers were again adding Hexs to their racks, and most importantly discovering that although they weren’t cams, cams were also not Hexs!

 WHAT’S THE ADVANTAGE OF HAVING MASSIVE NUTS?

-Firstly hexs, and when I say hexs I’m talking about nuts bigger then a Rock 10, give simple passive protection, working like any other nut.
+Firstly Hexs, and when I say Hexs I’m talking about nuts bigger than a Rock 10, give simple passive protection, working like any other nut.
 Unlike cams they won’t gum up with dirt or freeze, they don’t walk, and weight and cost only a fraction of an equivalent sized friend and are often stronger, and most importantly for abusive climbers, unlike a cam when they don’t quite fit you can hammer them in!
 So why use cams?
-Well cams are generally faster to place and remove, requiring less thought, especially for beginners because although appearing simple hexs do require a high level of skill in order to work effectively (even though hexs where for a long time the badge of the novice).
-The most import difference is that cams work in parallel sided cracks where hexs are harder or impossible to place, and they will work in flared placements as all four cams can adjust to the placements shape, something the fixed sized hex can’t.
+Well, cams are generally faster to place and remove, requiring less thought, especially for beginners because although appearing simple Hexs do require a high level of skill in order to work effectively (even though Hexs were for a long time the badge of the novice).
+The most important difference is that cams work in parallel-sided cracks where Hexs are harder or impossible to place, and they will work in flared placements as all four cams can adjust to the shape of the placement, something the fixed-sized hex can’t.

-But like most gear it’s not an either or question as hexs and cams compliment each other.
-This is especially true in the larger sizes, where you have very limited protection possibilities, for example if you have only one Friend 2 and you use it in the first 20 feet then what do you do?
-If you also have a rack of hexs then you should have at least two more pieces that can fit a 2 inch hex and a small hex placed sideways.
+But like most gear, it’s not an either-or question as Hexs and cams complement each other.
+This is especially true in the larger sizes, where you have very limited protection possibilities, for example, if you have only one Friend 2 and you use it in the first 20 feet then what do you do?
+If you also have a rack of Hexs then you should have at least two more pieces that can fit a 2-inch hex and a small hex placed sideways.
 Hexs also come into their own when setting up belays, as they are not only more reliable (shifting around shouldn’t cause them to walk) but they also allow you to save your cams for the sharp end.
-The weight difference of hexs over cams comes in handy when you want larger sized protection but don’t want the weight of larger cams, perhaps if you’re climbing in winter when cams may won’t work anyway, or on a rock type where cams aren’t essential, or just want to keep the weight as low as possible.
+The weight difference of Hexs over cams comes in handy when you want larger sized protection but don’t want the weight of larger cams, perhaps if you’re climbing in winter, where cams may not work anyway, or on a rock type where cams aren’t essential, or just want to keep the weight as low as possible.

 WIRE, TAPE OR LOOSE

-Wired hexs tend to be slightly heavier then dyneema (around 40/50 grams), and on paper they are slightly weaker when new – although perhaps this can be offset by the fact that steel wire may well retain its strength over a longer period.
-The drawback of a stiff wire is that it also requires extending, as the wires tend not to be long or flexible to be used alone, meaning more extenders may need to be carried.
-It for this reason also that wired hexs make worse improvised extenders, plus the fact that it’s impossible to tie knots in the cable make it harder to improve the hexs effectiveness in some special circumstances.
+Wired Hex’s tend to be slightly heavier than Dyneema (around 40/50 grams), and on paper, they are slightly weaker when new – although perhaps this can be offset by the fact that steel wire may well retain its strength over a longer period.
+The drawback of a stiff wire is that it also requires extending, as the wires tend not to be very long or flexible to be used alone, meaning more extenders may need to be carried.
+It for this reason also that wired hex make worse improvised extenders, plus the fact that it’s impossible to tie knots in the cable make it harder to improve the hex’s effectiveness in some special circumstances.

-First of all dyneema is god gift to climbing, being immensely strong, tough and very, very lightweight.
-It was by combining this type of sling with large nuts that made hexs acceptable again as a great deal of weight was immediately slashed.
-The flexibility of the tape over cable and even rope makes the hex hard to jiggle free, saving extenders, plus their narrow diameter allows you to squeeze the tape through very narrow gaps – something impossible with old school 11mm dynamic!
+First of all, Dyneema is God’s gift to climbing, being immensely strong, tough and very, very lightweight.
+It was by combining this type of sling with large nuts that made hex’s acceptable again as a great deal of weight was immediately slashed.
+The flexibility of the tape over cable and even rope makes the hex hard to jiggle free, saving extenders, plus their narrow diameter allows you to squeeze the tape through very narrow gaps – something impossible with old-school 11mm dynamic!
 Dyneema when new is resistant to freezing, and even when it looks tatty still retains amazing strength, as the fuzz usually comes from the nylon yarns that hold the sling together.

-The soft dyneema sling can make it hard to push the nut in if the placement is out of reach compared to a stiffer wire.
-Slings are easier to cut then wire, something that can happen in winter or alpine situations when axes are used to place and remove the hex, and they also don’t rack very neatly, especially when older and worn.
+The soft Dyneema sling can make it hard to push the nut in if the placement is out of reach compared to a stiffer wire.
+Slings are easier to cut than wire, something that can happen in winter or alpine situations when axes are used to place and remove the hex, and they also don’t rack very neatly, especially when older and worn.

 Having the ability to choose what length of tape or cord you want to use can be useful if you want to use the hex for very specific roles.
-Alpine climbers and mountaineers may want to place their hex on much longer slings so as to further reduce the chance of them coming adrift on long run out pitches, plus give them a secondary role as near full length slings.
-Many old school climbers complain that modern hexs are slung to short, pointing out that this is fashion over function, making loose hexs perfect for those how still boycott calk.
-For those who are only interested in setting top ropes then hexs slung on longer static rope may also be of more use.
+Alpine climbers and mountaineers may want to place their hex on much longer slings so as to further reduce the chance of them coming adrift on a long run out pitches, plus give them a secondary role as near full-length slings.
+Many old school climbers complain that modern hexes are slung too short, pointing out that this is fashion over function, making loose Hexs perfect for those how still boycott calk.
+For those who are only interested in setting top ropes then hex slung on the longer static rope may also be of more use.